 Nathan van Beelen

 I absolutely love programming—turning ideas into reality with nothing but logic and a keyboard still feels like magic.
 My journey started with Software Engineering but quickly expanded into Artificial Intelligence, where I explored how code interacts with the brain, processing neural signals and modeling cognition.
 Neuroengineering in Munich deepened this passion, leading to projects like brain-controlled robots and motion-driven interfaces.
-Now, as an Associate Developer at Sopra Steria Current Software Solutions, I’m refining my software engineering skills—while also mastering German!
+After a year of refining my software engineering skills at Sopra Steria, I'm working on a personal project to put my skills further to the test.
 When I’m not coding, you’ll find me exploring nature, the Alps, or diving into endless curiosities like history, archaeology, languages, and engineering.
 Curiosity keeps me moving, whether it’s a challenging problem, a new skill, or an adventure outdoors!

 Projects